AURUMVORXX/PyG2O/docs/defaultEvents/player/onPlayerEquipRing.md

 # `event` onPlayerEquipRing
 This event is triggered when player equips or unequips ring.
-When item is unequiped, `null` item id is returned instead.
+When item is unequiped, empty `str` is returned instead.

 Original: [onPlayerEquipRing](https://gothicmultiplayerteam.gitlab.io/docs/0.3.0/script-reference/server-events/player/onPlayerEquipRing/)